We’re now into the 10th month since sequencing of the genome of SARS-Cov-2, the virus that causes Covid-19. We were told, over…

 Hurtling along at breakneck speed, basically.
 Whether you find that exciting and/or frightening, either way, this one is a nail-biter.
 It’s a race of hares versus tortoises, where even tortoises are quick on their feet.
 But then, so is the disease we’re really racing against.
 More than half a million deaths had been already been attributed to Covid-19 in June, with thousands more being reported every day.

+This is the first of monthly roundup posts about the Covid-19 vaccine race.
 Some background first about clinical trials: phase 1 and 2 trials are the first progressively larger safety and efficacy hurdles; in phase 3 come the large-scale randomized trials that tackle whether the vaccines work well enough, and safely enough, to get market approval.
 (More in my post on first-in-human trials for vaccines.)
 Usually, market approval from a regulatory agency like the US FDA is needed to use a vaccine in the community.
 But those agencies can also authorize emergency use of a drug – as the FDA did for Covid-19 use of the ill-fated hydroxychloroquine – and they could do it for a vaccine.

 These are some of the main questions I’m keeping in mind as I try to keep perspective on any specific vaccine: